Open

 Max Schapiro

-Max Schapiro is a Managing Partner at Wolfson Partners LLC, a financial advisory and investment banking firm.
-Previously, he was Vice President at The Raine Group, an integrated merchant bank advising and investing in high growth sectors of technology, media and telecom.
-Before that he was an Associate Analyst at Goldman Sachs.
+Max Schapiro is a managing partner at Wolfson Partners LLC, a financial advisory and investment banking firm.
+Previously, he was vice president at The Raine Group, an integrated merchant bank advising and investing in high growth sectors of technology, media and telecom.
+Before that he was an associate analyst at Goldman Sachs.
 Mr. Schapiro received a Bachelors of Science in Economics and Finance Management from The Wharton School at the University of Pennsylvania.

 Daniel Shuchman